Are you selling to yourself?

 Also, check to see if you are using their language or yours.
 Sometimes we get so used to industry terms and buzzwords, that we forget they are meaningless and confusing to everyone else.

-In a nutshell: The better you communicate how valuable your services are, the easier you will find it to attract great clients or customers.
+In short, the better you communicate how valuable your services are, the easier you will find it to attract great clients or customers.
 This will help you get it right.